JuliaMath/IntelVectorMath.jl/README.md

 ![VML Performance Comparison](/benchmark/performance.png)

+Error bars are 95% confidence intervals based on 10 repetitions of each test with a 1,000,000 element vector.
 The dashed line indicates equivalent performance for VML versus the implementations in Base.